Non-citizens (Latvia)

-The "non-citizens" of Latvia enjoy a benefit not afforded to its citizens of being able to travel to both the Schengen Area and Russia without a visa (see Visa requirements for Latvian non-citizens).
+The "non-citizens" of Latvia are permitted to travel to Russia without a visa, a right not afforded to Latvian citizens (see Visa requirements for Latvian non-citizens).
 However, the "non-citizens" are allowed to stay in other Schengen Area countries for no more than 90 days within any 180-day period (whereas Latvian citizens can stay indefinitely in any Schengen or EU country).
 Moreover, the "non-citizens" cannot legally work in other EU countries without a work permit.